spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 ### Create Cluster

-8. Click on the **Clusters** tab and select **+ Add New Cluster**.
+8. Click the **Clusters** tab and select **+ Add New Cluster**.

 9. Select **Edge Native** as the environment and choose the cluster profile created during the modeling phase.
 Add additional add-ons to deploy applications inside the cluster.
 If you need remote access, use an add-on layer with the [Spectro Proxy](/integrations/frp) pack.
-This establishes a route through the Palette Management Console to access the cluster remotely.
+This establishes a route through the Palette console to access the cluster remotely.

-10. Configure cluster properties such as Virtual IP address (VIP) for the edge site, inject SSH keys, etc.
+10. Configure cluster properties such as Virtual IP address (VIP) for the edge site and inject SSH keys.

 11. Configure node pools by adding your edge hosts to the master or worker pools.
-Successfully registered edge devices will be available in the drop-down menu.
+Successfully registered edge devices are displayed in the *drop-down Menu*.

 12. Review and save the cluster configuration.

-After creating the cluster, the Palette Edge Host agent will start the installation by constantly polling the management console for information.
-You can track the progress of the installation in the Palette Management Console.
-The cluster overview page shows a summary of the progress, while the events tab displays detailed orchestration logs.
+After creating the cluster, the Palette Edge Host agent will start the installation by constantly polling Palette for information.
+You can track installation progress in Palette.
+The cluster overview page shows a summary of the progress.
+The *Events* tab displays detailed orchestration logs.

 ## Validation

 You can validate your cluster is up and running by reviewing the cluster details page.
-Navigate to the left **Main Menu** and click on **Clusters**.
+Navigate to the left **Main Menu** and click **Clusters**.
 The **Clusters** page contains a list of all available clusters managed by Palette.
-Click on the row for the cluster you wish to review its details page.
-Ensure the **Cluster Status** field contains the value **Running**.
+Select the cluster to review its details page.
+Ensure the **Cluster Status** field displays **Running**.

 # Delete an Edge Native Cluster

-The deletion of an Edge Native cluster results in the removal of all instances and associated resources created for the cluster.
-To perform a cluster deletion, use the following steps.
+Deleting an Edge Native cluster removes all instances and associated resources created for the cluster.
+Use the following steps to delete a cluster.

 1. Ensure you are in the correct project scope.

-2. Navigate to the left **Main Menu** and click on **Clusters**
+2. Navigate to the left **Main Menu** and click **Clusters**

 3. Click on the cluster that you want to remove.

-4. Click on the **Settings** drop-down menu.
+4. Click the **Settings drop-down Menu**.

-5. Click on **Delete Cluster**
+5. Click **Delete Cluster**.

-6. Type in the name of the cluster and click on **OK**
+6. Type the name of the cluster and click **OK**

 The cluster status is updated to **Deleting** while cluster resources are being deleted.
-Once all resources are successfully deleted, the cluster status is updated to **Deleted** and is removed from the list of clusters.
+When all resources are successfully deleted, the cluster status is updated to **Deleted** and the cluster is removed from the list.
 The delete operation returns the edge hosts to the **Ready** state.
 All the artifacts related to the Kubernetes distribution are removed.
 After the delete process, the edge hosts are available for deployment to a new cluster.